This post may contain affiliate links.

 The day Impostor Syndrome hit me, was not a day I was as expecting.
 I had been wary of it, constantly checking and rechecking myself just waiting for Impostor Syndrome to kick me out of the life I was living.
 But days came and went and life went on.
 My confidence was soaring, my general happiness was increasing and I loved the person I was becoming.

 Then one day it hit me.
-Came out of left field, pushed me down a hill, smashed all of my hopes and dreams (and confidence) with it.
+Came out of the left-field, pushed me down a hill, smashed all of my hopes and dreams (and confidence) with it.

 Suddenly I didn’t know who I was.
 What I was doing.
 I was a fraud, an impostor in my own body.
 I had no idea how I had gotten to where I was.
 I couldn’t wrap my brain around people hiring me, respecting me, working with me.
 It was terrifying.
 All I wanted to do was curl up in a ball in a corner and cry.